 - To avoid the risk of electric shock, do not place or store the suction device where it could fall into water (eg, near a sink or bathtub).

 - For some children, a second or “back-up” home suction device is essential; discuss this with your healthcare team.

-- In case of emergency (eg, a non functioning suction device or power failure), a manual mucus trap device can be used to aspirate secretions, including aspiration through a tracheostomy cannula.
+- In case of emergency (eg, a non functioning suction device or power failure), a manual mucus trap device can be used to aspirate secretions, including aspiration through a tracheal cannula.
 Refer to your healthcare team for specific instructions on the use a manual mucous trap device.

 Your healthcare team will make recommendations specific to your child, including recommendations for equipment, and will provide information on the correct use and maintenance of equipment for the aspiration of secretions.

 Refer to your healthcare team if the equipment used for your child is different from what is described in the care methods here.